rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 # Transactional Mongoose controllers in TypeScript + Express.js + MongoDB using decorators

-As a Java developer working on **TypeScript + Express.js** projects, I ever miss the Spring annotations used in Spring Controllers. *Transactional* and *RequestMapping* used to be my favorites.
+As a Java developer nowadays working on **TypeScript + Express.js** projects, I ever miss the Spring annotations used in Spring
+Controllers. *Transactional* and *RequestMapping* used to be my favorites.
 Each Java controller I code use to have at least one of them.
 So, when I had to work with Express.js and TypeScript, it became a big issue for me, mainly in complex controllers which the focus is on the business rules and open the possibility of forgetting the